 In this case, many of the decisions and plans around quarantines or school closures will be led by the federal government with assistance from state emergency management officials.
 We have received guidance from those agencies and are incorporating key components into the District’s emergency management practices.
 We will provide updated information to students, families and District employees as we receive directives from local, state, and federal health officials.

-At a district level, Monroe County Schools strongly encourages students, schools, families and staff to engage in a few protective measures as encouraged by the World Health
+At a district level, Monroe County Schools strongly encourages students, schools, families and staff to engage in a few protective measures:

 Upon any notification by an official source that an MCS student or employee has been diagnosed with COVID-19, we will institute our emergency management protocols, which includes notification of the MCS community and further strengthening of health and preventive measures and infection control precautionary measures.
 We will adhere to guidance provided by the Department of Public Health related to containment, quarantine, safety measures, etc.